Non lucrative visa Spain

 - Medical certificate.

-- Documentation proving sufficient financial means.
+- Proof of income (documentation proving sufficient financial means).
 This financial requirements needs to be clarified:

 The minimum amount of money requested by the IPREM to obtain the non-lucrative residence permit is as follows because they are one of the most important things in order to get the non-lucrative residence for Spain: